WhyDRS/Taking-Stock/README.md

 This repo can be a home for introducing anything you'd like covered, highlighted, or otherwise brought into our ongoing dialogues.

 The final episodes get added to [this RSS feed](https://github.com/Taking-Stock/RSSfeed), potentially with links to our collective writen details here.

+## Repo Nativation

+For the upcoming schedule, see the `episodes` folder.
+For community brainstorming, explore the repo's `pending-ideas` and community discussions (above).